 Learn how Patient Pattern not only complies with HIPAA, but builds a better, more secure environment to mitigate your risk and help you prove compliance with HIPAA.
-Our HIPAA compliant API, platform, and data integration service simplify compliance for you.

 In an effort to be transparent, we go into a good amount detail on this page.
 As a lead in, below is a high level summary our major architecture, our guiding principles, and how it maximizes our security posture.

 |Encryption||All data is encrypted in transit, end to end, and at rest.
 Log data is also encrypted to mitigate risk of ePHI stored in log files.|

 |Minimum Necessary Access||Access controls are always defaulted to no access unless overrided manually.|

 |System Access Tracking||All access requests and changes of access, as well as approvals, are tracked and retained.|

 |PHI Segmentation||All customer data is segmented.
 Additionally, all platform customers have a dedicated overlay network (subnet) for additional network segmentation.|

 |Monitoring||All network requests, successful and unsuccessful, are logged, along with all system logs.
 API PHI requests (GET, POST, PUT, DELETE) log the requestor, location, and data changed/viewed.
 Additionally, alerts are proactively sent based on suspicious activity.
 OSSEC is used for IDS and file integrity monitoring.|

 |Auditing||All log data is encrypted and unified, enabling secure access to full historical network activity records.|